unocss/unocss/packages/shared-docs/README.md

 # @unocss/shared-docs

-Internal package for utils of docs and playground.
+Internal package for utils of interactive docs and playground.